46 Comments

 Same-sex marriage and civil union in Peru

 To this day, the Peruvian Constitution defines marriage as a stable union between a man and a woman.
-Same-sex marriages or civil unions are not possible in Peru and same-sex marriages performed abroad aren’t recognized.
+As a result, same-sex marriages and civil unions are currently not legally available in Peru, and same-sex marriages performed abroad are generally not recognized by Peruvian authorities.

 Say something here...